Netherlands, Germany & Belgium | Cycling Adventure | Adult Only

 Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.2 Moderately Easy (2)

 Want to know how to make fast friends in foreign places and how to get the most out of a destination by experiencing it like a local?
-Ask Adam, a longtime Austin Adventures guide who now serves as European Operations Manager in Holland.
+Ask Adam, a longtime Austin Adventures guide who now serves as European Operations Manager in The Netherlands.
 He caught the travel bug during a semester abroad in New Zealand and Australia and quickly discovered he never wanted to stop experiencing—and more importantly, sharing—the wonder of travel.
-He taught English in China, managed a resort in Mexico, and now lives with his wife and child in Amsterdam, ensuring guests have the best guides and experiences possible on their European adventures.
+He taught English in China, managed a resort in Mexico, and now lives with his wife and child in the Netherlands, ensuring guests have the best guides and experiences possible on their European adventures.